KanekoHato/AHK-MP-CTM-Code/README.md

 - [Click On The Dock That You Just Activate]
 - [Press ALT + T] To Enable The Function
 - [Press Again] Press Assigned Button Again Anywhere To Disable The Function
-- [Run The Game On Windowed / Fullscreen Borderless]
+- [Run The Game On Windowed / Windowed Borderless]

 ## Limitations